apashym/avax-3/README.md

 ## Overview

 This contract implements an ERC20 token called Ball (BL).
-It provides functionalities for minting, burning, and transferring tokens.

-Absolutely, here's a brief overview of the functions in your Solidity contract:
+It provides functionalities for minting, burning, and transferring here's a brief overview of the functions in  Solidity contract:

 ## Functions